openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 The requirements for the Wallet and the Verifier, unless specified otherwise:

 * MUST support Annex A in [@!OIDF.OID4VP] that defines how to use OID4VP over the W3C Digital Credentials API.
   * The Wallet MUST support both signed and unsigned requests defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
-The Verifier MUST support signed and/or unsigned requests.
+The Verifier MUST support signed requests, unsigned requests, or both.
 * Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
 Custom URL schemes MUST NOT be used.
-* Response Mode MUST be `w3c_dc_api.jwt`.
-Encryption of the response is mandatory.
+* Response Mode MUST be `dc_api.jwt`.
+The response MUST be encrypted.
 * The DQCL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.
 Presentation Exchange as defined in Sections 5.4 and 5.5 of [@!OIDF.OID4VP] MUST NOT be used.
 Below is the list of features in the DQCL query and response that MUST be supported:
   * tbd
 * Support for Transaction Data as defined in Sections 5.4 and 7.4 of [@!OIDF.OID4VP] is tbd.